mmistakes/made-mistakes-jekyll/_posts/2013-04-26-lsanza-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @lsanza"
+title: "In a blue wintery scene"
 description: "PaperFaces portrait of @lsanza drawn with Paper by 53 on an iPad."
 image: paperfaces-lsanza-twitter-lg
 thumb: paperfaces-lsanza-twitter-150.jpg